Introduction

 How Arrests Can Affect Different Types of Immigration Cases

 An arrest can have significant consequences on different types of immigration cases.
-Family-based visas, employment-based visas, and asylum applications can all be impacted by an arrest.
+It can affect Family-based visas, employment-based visas, and asylum applications.

 However, an arrest can generally lead to the denial or delay of the immigration case.